A flexible Bayesian g-formula for causal survival analyses with time-dependent confounding: Bayesian inference for causal effects of treatment strategies

-We first provide a description of the Bayesian g-formula framework in Section \ref{subsec:bayes-gform}, and then give the BART specification of component models of the new survival g-formula in Section \ref{subsec:bart-spec} to address limitations of the parametric g-formula.
-Posterior inference procedures for the new survival g-formula with BART specification under deterministic and random treatment regimes are summarized in Section \ref{subseq:post-inf}.
+We first provide a description of the Bayesian g-formula estimation framework in Section \ref{subsec:bayes-gform}, and then give the BART specification of component models in Section \ref{subsec:bart-spec}.
+Posterior inference procedures for the BART survival g-formula estimator are summarized in Section \ref{subseq:post-inf}.